Planning an International Relocation

 Purchase and activate a cell phone that will work internationally

-Many phone carriers require a 2-year contract in order to sign up for their phone plans, and pay-as-you-go phone plans are typically much more expensive on a per-minute basis, so consider how long you plan on staying in your host country.
-In addition, examine your phone records for the past 3-6 months and, based off of your data usage and phone minutes, determine how much you will actually use your phone.
+Many phone carriers require a 2-year contract to sign up for their phone plans, and pay-as-you-go phone plans are typically much more expensive on a per-minute basis, so consider how long you plan on staying in your host country.
+Also, examine your phone records for the past 3-6 months and, based off of your data usage and phone minutes, determine how much you will use your phone.
 For those looking for minimal phone usage, try using Skype Premium, WhatsApp or Viber to make phone calls using wifi or phone data.

 If You Have Not Yet Already, Search for Housing Options